x30unlimited/postpromoter/README.md

 Encrypted memo is enabled out-of-the-box. **No configuration required**.
 Upon encrypted memo detection, the postpromoter mechanic downstream will behave normally once memo is decrypted with the bidbot memo key.

   ### Account creation

+Allow users to purchase accounts on behalf of your account.
+Discounted claimed accounts are needed (see feature auto account claiming.)

 Enable it in config.json under the boolean `account_creation_enabled`.

+Set a price for each account creation (in USD) under `create_account_price_usd`.
+In case more funds are sent, the system will automatically send leftovers along with the confirmation.

 The memo key word is **"createaccount"** followed by the new account name, and lastly followed by the owner public key, active public key, posting public key and memo public key (respectively).